efabless/caravel_mpw-one/docs/source/getting-started.rst

 Getting Started
 ===============

--  For information on tooling and versioning, please refer to :ref:`tool-versioning`.
+-  For information on tooling and versioning, please refer to :doc:`tool-versioning`.

 Start by cloning the repo and uncompressing the files.